 Use the crock pot to cook up a hearty and nutritious Slow Cooker Black Bean with hidden veggies and lots of kid-friendly flavor.
+Once you add the ingredients to the slow cooker, you can let dinner cook while you go off and have fun with the kids.

 Slow Cooker Black Bean Soup